2022–23 Florida State Seminoles men's basketball team

 The 2022–23 Florida State Seminoles men's basketball team represented Florida State University during the 2022–23 NCAA Division I men's basketball season.
 The Seminoles were led by head coach Leonard Hamilton, in his 21st year, and played their home games at the Donald L. Tucker Center on the university's Tallahassee, Florida campus as members of the Atlantic Coast Conference.
+They finished the season 9–23, 7–13 in ACC play to finish in 12th place.
+In the ACC Tournament, they lost to Georgia Tech in the first round.
+Their nine overall wins were the lowest season total since 2001.

 Previous season

 The Seminoles finished the 2021–22 season 17–14 overall and 10–10 in ACC play to finish in eight place.
 As the eighth seed in the ACC Tournament, they lost to Syracuse in their Second Round matchup.
 They were not invited to the NCAA Tournament or the NIT.